 So, it would be an excellent practice to taste-test a batch of this chili pepper before incorporating it into a recipe.

 The unripe green habanero tastes slightly grassier.
 It has mild and subtle peppery flavors with a scorching heat.
 The orange-colored one has a fruity flavor (similar to pineapple’s fruity flavors) and has a fiery heat that is only realized after a couple of seconds when tasted.

 The fully ripened red habanero has a subtle fruity flavor and an intense heat.

 Where can I get habanero?

-Because these peppers started gaining popularity in the recent decades, these are available in American specialty stores and in the farmers market whenever they are in season.
+Because these peppers started gaining popularity in recent decades, they are available in American specialty stores and the farmer's market whenever they are in season.

-Furthermore, these pepper plants are easy to grow and very convenient for the backyard gardeners.
-Very cost effective method that bundles along with personal satisfaction.
+Furthermore, these pepper plants are easy to grow and convenient for backyard gardeners.
+It is a very cost-effective method that bundles along with personal satisfaction.

 Of course, these are hotter than the jalapeno.

 The scorching heat of habanero is incomparable with jalapeno peppers.
-These are considered as extra-hot chili pepper, and jalapeno belong to the mild-moderate hot pepper variety.
+These are considered extra-hot chili peppers, and jalapenos belong to the mild-moderate hot pepper variety.

 The close substitute for habanero